oscarjackpiastri/oscarjackpiastri/README.md

 <details>
   <summary>click 4 ext.</summary>
   <br>
-  im into formula 1 right now, supporting mclaren. my hobbies are music, singing and aviation. speaking of, i had just done two days in the military (cool experience!) i'm a college student studying and practicing law. if you recognize me, no, you do not. i have a life and dont have time for petty internet discourse :). very busy with college.<br>
+  im into formula 1 right now, supporting mclaren.<br>
+  interests: formula 1, military, aviation, music, reading/writing, harry potter, politics i have a life and dont have time for petty internet discourse :). very busy with college.<br>
   im aroace but flirty/friendly (this won't apply to minors ofc), tell me beforehand if you're uncomfortable.<br>
   ask for my discord if you want to stay in contact.